 Pitgaveny farms around 700 acres organically and around 75 acres is let out to other farmers who produce organic carrots and potatoes.
-The majority of Pitgaveny’s organic land is devoted to grazing, much of it for sheep but we also have 50 organic Aberdeen Angus cattle.
+A local shepherd rents organic land from Pitgaveny for sheep grazing.

 Pitgaveny started the process of farming some fields organically in 1999.
 A ‘fallow’ period of two years has to be left between farming conventionally and organically so that the ground is free of chemicals.